kungfoo-linux/funtoo-self-setup/README.md

 It's right now a mostly secret project what this is for I'll release the main purpose of these scripts when I get the hardware and finish the script Will probably be more then just a script when I get done

+Thinking about porting over to dialog for a GUI like experience